US Ends .com

 c.
 1936, TXDoT

 US 377 was commissioned in 1930; at the time its north end was in Denton.
 Originally it came into town on Locust Street, and junctioned with US 77 approximately where Eagle Drive is today.
-But US 377 probably did not end there; it almost certainly was overlapped north with US 77 along Locust, ending at the courthouse:
+But US 377 did not end there; it was overlapped north with US 77 along Locust, ending at the courthouse:

 Picture